FastCovNetProject/FastCovNetProject/Preprocessing/README.md

 * RX image done before year 2020

 ### Experiment Replication
-One of the main components of the scientific method is the ability to replicate the experiments.
+One of the main components of the scientific method is the ability to repeat the experiments.
 Even though the dataset we're using is not public, we wanted to make sure we could reproduce our experiments.
 To do so, we randomized and splitted our train, validation and test datasets, so that in future experiments we don't use trained images in validation/test steps.
-Moreover, we've set a fixed seed number, so all randomized functions can be reproducible.
+Moreover, we set a fixed seed number, so all randomized functions are repeatable.

 ### Balancing dataset distribution
-We looked at the distribution of the COVID results across "sex" and "age" variables, in order to make sure the network wasn't inferring when taking its decision.
+We looked at the distribution of the COVID results across "sex" and "age" variables, in order to make sure the network wasn't inferring them when taking its decision.
 The "sex" variable was very balanced, while "age" was a bit higher for COVID positive, but not enough to affect our result.

 ### Dataset bias avoiding
 Even though we had a balanced dataset across "sex" and "age" variables, we've put special effort in making sure that the network is learning what we want, and that it's not using "tricks" that help it to get better results.
 We detected several cases where the network could have an undesired advantage: